-1.3 Storage
+1.2 Storage

-Many of the materials found in educational premises will be combustible.
-If your premises have inadequate or poorly managed storage areas then the risk of fire is likely to be increased (see Figure 13).
+Many of the materials found in your premises will be combustible.
+If your premises have inadequate or poorly managed storage areas then the risk of fire is likely to be increased (see Figure 14).
 The more combustible materials you store the greater the source of fuel for a fire.
-Poorly arranged storage could prevent equipment such as sprinklers working effectively.
+Poorly arranged high racked storage could prevent equipment such as sprinklers working effectively.

 Combustible materials are not just those generally regarded as highly combustible, such as polystyrene, but all materials that will readily catch fire.
+Even non-combustible materials may present a fire hazard when packed in combustible materials.
 However, by carefully considering the type of material, the quantities kept and the storage arrangements, the risks can be significantly reduced.

-Figure 13: An example of poor storage
+Figure 14: An example of poor storage